 Why science?
 Why not history or archaeology, English literature or the arts, woodwork or the factory line?
 Ultimately, I don’t know.
 All that is clear is illuminated, post hoc, by what now is and by the way in which one looks back along the road travelled.
 In short, there is a tendency to rationalise the reasons and the choices of the past in light of where one now stands.
 With that in mind I have nevertheless set myself the task to trying to pick out a few of the events and the people that seem to me to form some of the myriad milestones along the way.
+This constitutes the second post in a series of reflections on my career - the opening post is here.

 |On the left, the display item put together for this year’s Harwell Campus Open Day: a rare photograph of me at about the age when I visited Nimrod and in the academic robes associated with the DSc awarded to me somewhat more recently by the University of Leicester; on the right is Discovery magazine’s image of a small part of Nimrod, June 1965.|